mlabs-haskell/hydra-auction/doc/off_chain_spec.md

 Peformed after BiddingEnd.

-Submits a transaction that spends a bidder deposit with the `LosingBidder` redeemer.
+Submits a transaction that:
+- spends the bidder's deposit
+- sends ADA to the bidder

 Request parameters: